 How to Manage Your Data

-To log in to your The Work Number account online, you will need either: your company name, employer code, or your employer-provided user ID and password.
+To log in to your The Work Number account online, you will need your company name or their employer code.

-After clicking Sign Up, enter your employer code or search for your employer by
+After clicking Sign Up, select “Not A Robot" before continuing.
+Enter the employer code associated with your employer or search for your employer by name.

 Find answers to some common questions you may have.